ton-connect/sdk/packages/ui/README.md

+> ℹ️ This is a Tonkeeper-maintained fork of the official [`@tonconnect/ui`](https://github.com/ton-connect/sdk)
+> It includes additional features and improvements while maintaining compatibility with the core TonConnect protocol.

+---

 # TON Connect UI

 TonConnect UI is a UI kit for TonConnect SDK.
 Use it to connect your app to TON wallets via TonConnect protocol.